RVU Pulse — FAQ

 What is free and what requires a subscription?

 The wRVU calculator is completely free — you can select a specialty, add codes, adjust volumes, and see projected wRVUs and compensation without an account.
-Features like saving calculations, exporting reports, sharing via URL, and the Productivity Tracker require a free account.
-Some features may require a Pro subscription in the future.
+Pro features include saving calculations, exporting reports, sharing via URL, compensation benchmarks with GPCI locality adjustments, advanced compensation modeling, and the Productivity Monitor.

 Can I cancel my subscription?